Salerno Film Festival

-Salerno Film Festival (in Italian language, Festival del cinema di Salerno) has operated since 1946 in the Italian city of Salerno.
+Salerno Film Festival (Italian: Festival Internazionale del Cinema di Salerno) is a film festival that has operated since 1946 in Salerno, Italy.

 History

 "Cine Club Salerno", a non-profit association of cinematographic culture, was born in 1945 from a group of friends which had an ambitious program: promoting culture through cinema.
 Thus, in 1946, the 1st National Exhibition of Cinema a Passo Ridotto was born.